RichardValerosoUniverse/World-at-35/code-of-conduct.md

 # DVO Code of Conduct version FOREVER was adapted, created and updated by Psychiatrist Richard Madriñan Valeroso,LMT,MD

-(This Code of Conduct may change without further notices depending on SUPER HIGHNESS Psychiatric & Behavioural Systems)
+(This Code of Conduct may change without further notices depending on SUPERHIGHNESS Psychiatric & Behavioural Systems)

 This code of conduct outlines our expectations for participants within the GitHubUniverso community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.